Experimental Investigations on Lean Burn Spark-Ignition Engine Using Alcohol-Gasoline Blends

 Content

-Alcohol fuels are regarded as a feasible approach to address escalating energy costs and mitigate greenhouse gas emissions, with ethanol and methanol emerging as a promising renewable fuel for spark ignition engines.
-In this research work, tests were performed on a spark ignition engine altered from a diesel engine that employs ethanol/methanol-gasoline mixture as fuel under lean operating conditions.
-The engine was worked at a high compression ratio of 10.5:1 and 1500 rpm under full throttle condition.
-The 10% of methanol and 10% of ethanol and 5% ethanol and methanol each blended with gasoline, were studied and compared.
+Alcohol fuels are regarded as a feasible approach to address rising energy demands and reduce the dependency on fossil fuels, with ethanol and methanol emerging as a promising renewable fuel for spark-ignition engines.
+In this research work, tests were performed on a spark ignition engine altered from a diesel engine that employs ethanol/methanol-gasoline blend as fuel operating under lean conditions.
+The experiments were conducted at 10.5:1 compression ratio and 1500 rpm under full throttle condition with three fuel blends namely M10 (10% of methanol+ 90% gasoline), E10 (10% of ethanol+ 90% gasoline), E5M5 (5% of each ethanol and methanol+ 90% gasoline).
 Investigational results reveals that alcohol-gasoline blends displayed low COV of IMEP.
-Furthermore, the alcohol-gasoline blends enhanced the peak in-cylinder pressure owing to improved flame speed and flammability limits.
+Furthermore, the alcohol-gasoline mixtures enhanced the peak in-cylinder pressure owing to improved flame speed and flammability limits.
 Adopting lean-burn operation and high compression ratio can efficiently improve combustion attributes in an alcohol-gasoline fuel operated spark ignition engine.

 Meta TagsDetails